Repost from 2015. Edited, updated, and corrected.

 You can read the rest of the sphincter-muscle stimulating comments here.

-As Setzer surely would have known had he bothered to spend time reading my writing, I rarely use curse words, and in the comment section I reserve their use for when fundamentalists, and it is ALWAYS fundamentalists, are showing how little fruit is growing on their tree.
+As Setzer surely would have known had he bothered to spend time reading my writing, I rarely use curse words, and in the comment section I reserve their use for when Fundamentalists — and it is ALWAYS Fundamentalists — are showing how little fruit is growing on their spiritual trees.
 You know, the fruit of the spirit: love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
-Sometimes, preachers I mention by name in one of my articles writes asking me to remove their name from my post.
+Sometimes, preachers I mention by name in one of my articles write asking me to remove their name from my post.
 They don’t like being called out by name.
 My thinking on this goes something like: if you didn’t want to be cast in a poor light you should have treated me better.
 After all, the Bible does say, you reap what you sow, right?
-One offended preacher was upset that I mentioned that he impregnated and married his first wife when she was age 13.
+One offended preacher was upset that I mentioned that he impregnated and married his first wife when she was 13.
 Here’s a man who travels the countryside telling others how to live, yet he had, and may still have, a thing for young girls (and pastors who are still having him come to their church to preach need to know this).

 Well, I think I’ve run out of words to type on the computer screen.
 I’ll see if I can refrain from offending Fundamentalists with my salty language.
 Nah, fuck that . . .

 Bruce Gerencser, 62, lives in rural Northwest Ohio with his wife of 41 years.
 He and his wife have six grown children and twelve grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.
 For more information about Bruce, please read the About page.